mDialog/smoke/README.md

 If more advanced logging options using logback are desired, set the Smoke "log-type" configuration value to "logback" and use the logger name "smoke.Server" and "smoke.Server.error" to define custom behavior.

-If no logging is desired set the "log-type" configuration to any value other than the three provided above.
+If no logging is desired set the "log-type" configuration to "none".

 ## SSL and Client Certificates